 On May 2, 2014, the Company, through affiliates of Propel, entered into a \$31.9 million term loan facility (the "Propel Term Loan Facility").
 The Propel Term Loan Facility was entered into to fund the acquisition of a portfolio of tax liens and other assets in a transaction valued at approximately \$43.0 million.
-The Propel Term Loan Facility has a fixed 5.5% interest rate and matures in October 2016.
+In July 2015, Propel paid off the outstanding balance on the Propel Term Loan Facility.